 Over the next few weeks I will share some of the more popular past blogs, featuring moving personal stories about the afterlife, unnerving experiences with troubled spirits, and how trauma from past souls imprints the present.

-Kelley is a bestselling author, rune reader, and modern shaman in Fuquay-Varina, North Carolina.
-She teaches and mentors rune reading, modern shamanism, and energy work, and also leads a Two-Year Intensive in Modern Shamanism.
+Kelley is a bestselling author and modern shaman in Fuquay-Varina, North Carolina.
+She teaches and mentors rune work, animistic living, and modern shamanism, and also leads a Two-Year Intensive in Modern Shamanism.
 She has served her local community and an international client base since 2000 through Soul Intent Arts.